niceyeti/tutornetes/clusters/base_cluster/go_webhook_example/readme.md

 # Golang Kubernetes Webhook Minimal Working Example

-This folder contains a minimal working example of a mutating webhook
+This is a minimal working example of a mutating webhook.

 Webhooks are powerful and simple constructs Kubernetes for modifying k8s objects on specific events (get, create, patch, etc).
 See "Kubernetes Best Practices" for an